alexmsc96/HMD-React-Movie-App/README.md

 3. npm install
 4. npm start

-You will need to insert your own API KEY inside .env_sample
+You will need to rename .env_sample to .env and insert your own API KEY inside .env